-In any case it would be a clay brick without environmental restrictions for use in construction.
+In any case it would be a clay without environmental restrictions for use in construction.
 In the case of ceramic pieces generated by ternary mixtures, these mixtures consisted of sewage sludges from biological WWTP, forest waste (sawdust), and clay.

 Companies and consumers must both play their part if we are to beat climate change, says Jason Clay